WordPress has no native way to duplicate a product

 Real example

 Your store adds a new color for an existing best-seller.
 The product has 12 images, 6 attributes, custom meta fields, and pricing rules.
-Instead of rebuilding from scratch, run duplicate product -product_id=512.
-The clone arrives as a draft with every field intact — you just update the color name, swap the featured image, and publish.
+Instead of rebuilding from scratch, run tp duplicate product -id=512.
+The clone arrives as a draft with every field intact, you just update the color name, swap the featured image, and publish.